Motiva/vtkESQui/Documentation/Guide/guide_en.rst

 BioMechanics
 ------------

 The BioMechanics module is filled with all the classes involved in deformation process of scenario objects.
-Every deformable scenario object, must have a deformation model defined. vtkDeformationModel_ class is the base class for the interfaces to several deformation systems.
+Every deformable scenario element, must have a deformation model defined. vtkDeformationModel_ class is the base class for the interfaces to several deformation systems.

 vtkDeformationModel
 ...................

-vtkDeformationModel object defines a deformation model based on a mesh (vtkPolyData).
+vtkDeformationModel object defines a deformation model based on a mesh, *vtkPolyData*.

 .. image:: ../Doxygen/html/classvtkDeformationModel__coll__graph.png
    :scale: 200%